ipfabric/docs/docs/System_Administration/System_Administration_UI/restore_or_backup.md

 5. For remote backup, select `FTP` or `SFTP` from the **Backup files destination** drop-down menu.

    1. Enter the remote FTP/SFTP **Server** FQDN or IP address.
-Make sure that your DNS client is configured and working properly if using an FQDN.
+If using an FQDN, make sure that your DNS client is configured and working properly.

    2. Enter the **Username** and **Password** for accessing the FTP/SFTP server.